 REVIEWS & COMMENDATIONS

-In October 1989 review copies of a booklet titled Reconciliation, which was an early version of Beyond The Human Condition, were sent to virtually all science journals around the world.
-Over 800 in all were sent out to science journals.
+In October 1989 review copies of a booklet titled Reconciliation, which was an early version of Beyond The Human Condition, were sent to virtually all science journals around the world; over 800 were sent in total.

 Reviewers include Emeritus Professor of Biology and Templeton Prize winner Charles Birch, and Emeritus Professor of Zoology and theologian John Morton.